St. Croix Falls, Wisconsin

 St. Croix Falls is a city in Polk County, Wisconsin, United States.
 The population was 2,208 at the 2020 census.
-The city is located within the Town of St. Croix Falls.
+The city is located within the Town of St. Croix Falls along the St. Croix River, from which it takes its name.
 U.S. Route 8, Wisconsin Highway 35, and Wisconsin Highway 87 are three of the main arterial routes in the city.

 History

-In the 1840s the land that would become Saint Croix Falls was indirectly settled by Scandinavians and Germans.
-After the increase of logging, and the founding of the Cushing Land Company, Saint Croix Falls became incorporated in Wisconsin during 1887.
-The logging industry became important in St Croix falls, attracting New England immigrants which started a chain reaction of cutting down vast amounts of white pine.
-They were sent down the saint Croix river and the Mississippi river.
-From the late 1890s on the logging industry died down, the last log going down the Saint Croix log mill in 1914.
-This made St. Croix falls a more agricultural town.
-It officially became a city in 1958.
+In the 1840s, the land that would become St. Croix Falls was indirectly settled by Nordic and Scandinavian Americans and German Americans.
+After the increase of logging and the founding of the Cushing Land Company, St. Croix Falls became incorporated in 1887.
+The logging industry became important in St. Croix Falls, attracting New England immigrants which started a chain reaction of cutting down vast amounts of white pine.
+They were sent down the St. Croix River and the Mississippi River.
+From the late 1890s on, the logging industry died down; the last log cut at the Saint Croix log mill was in 1914.
+This made St. Croix Falls a more agricultural town.

-The Saint Croix Falls Dam was completed in the town in 1907 to generate hydroelectricity for Minneapolis, Minnesota, impounding the river's natural falls.
+The Saint Croix Falls Dam was completed in the town in 1907 to generate hydroelectricity for Minneapolis, impounding the river's natural falls.
+St. Croix Falls became a city in 1958.

 Geography

-St. Croix Falls is located at 45°24′43″N 92°38′20″W (45.411956, -92.638916).
+St. Croix Falls is located at 45°24′43″N 92°38′20″W (45.411956, −92.638916).